 The surgeon closes the skin with stitches and puts in 1-2 tubes (surgical drains) so fluid from the wound can drain out (see image below).
 The drain(s) stays in for about a week to 10 days after surgery.

 Assessing tumor margins

-Typically, whether or not the margins contain cancer cells doesn’t affect treatment after mastectomy since the entire breast is removed.
+Whether or not the margins contain cancer cells doesn’t usually affect treatment after a mastectomy since the entire breast is removed.